Digital Nomad Packing List

 The Vapur Eclipse is a compressible water bottle that packs down to a super small footprint when it’s not in use.
 We like to keep it in our bag while we go through airport security and fill it up once we reach our terminal.
 It even has a built-in carabiner, so it’s easy to stay hydrated without losing valuable pack space.

-We love the ease and adaptability of the Loop Quiet Earplugs.
-The comfortable rubber tips allow you to either block out all noise or filter it to hear announcements on the airplane.
+We love the ease and adaptability of the Loop Experience 2 earplugs.
+The comfortable rubber tips allow you to either block out nighttime noises so you can sleep or be safe in noisy situations like concerts and fireworks shows.
 The package includes four tip sizes for small to large ears, and the fit is easy to adjust with the loop.
-They also sell foam versions if you prefer.
 They come in handy if you stay at a lively accommodation but have a meeting first thing in the morning.

-The Heroclip looks like a standard carabiner, but it’s much more.
+The Heroclip Mini looks like a standard carabiner, but it’s much more.
 Flip out the hook and hang it off practically any surface with an edge.
-Use the mini to keep your sling off the ground and out of the way.
-It can handle up to 40 pounds and is great for bathroom stalls without hangers or cafes with limited floor space.
-If you want to hang up something larger, like your travel backpack, you’ll want to check out the small (50 lbs), medium (60 lbs), or large (100 lbs) options.
+Use the mini to hang your sling off the restaurant table instead of setting it on the floor.
+It can handle up to 40 pounds, but if you want to hang up something heavier, like your travel backpack, you’ll want to check out the small (50 lbs), medium (60 lbs), or large (100 lbs) options.

-If you can’t decide what to play, the Cartesian Cards Deck has multiple options to choose from.
+If you can’t decide what to play, the Cartesian Cards Mini One Deck Game & Score Cards have plenty to choose from.
 On top of being a regular deck of 52, it also has markings to set up a chess board, dominoes, backgammon, and more.
-The square shape can be a little difficult to shuffle, though we like having a variety of game options if there are flight delays or to break the ice at a hostel.
+Plus, you can use them to keep score for your poker game.
+These are even smaller than the original, and we like having options for flight delays or to break the ice with new friends.

-You’ll probably leave most of your keys at home, but we like Orbitkey’s Key Organizer for storing a house, apartment, or Airbnb key.
-It has a sleek minimal look and won’t jangle in your pocket or sling.
+You’ll probably leave most of your keys at home, but we like Orbitkey’s Key Organizer Pro for storing a house, apartment, or Airbnb key.
+It has a sleek, minimal look and won’t jangle in your pocket or sling.
+It also has a built-in tab that helps you pop up the key you use most.

 This Orbitkey multi-tool is basic but has pretty much every feature you need while traveling.
 Tighten a loose chair screw, open a bottle of local brew, or scrape some goop off your airplane tray table.
 It works great in the Orbitkey keychain ecosystem and is TSA safe, though it’s ultimately up to your officer.